A partnership on your pathway to wellness.

 Sheree (she/her/hers)

 Holds her Master’s Degree in Social Work from the University of Tennessee, Knoxville and a Bachelor’s Degree in Child and Family Studies from the University of Tennessee, Chattanooga.
-She has spent the past 6 years serving children, adolescents, adults, and families in an intensive in-home setting, school setting, and private practice setting.
+She has spent the past eight years serving children, adolescents, adults, and families in an intensive in-home setting, school setting, and private practice setting.

 Sheree’s focus is helping her client’s get through life challenges.
 She takes pride in providing a space for her clients that allows them to be their full authentic selves in hopes to build trust, transparency, and overall autonomy.
 Sheree uses a multifaceted therapeutic approach as she believes that each individual is unique & diverse; so, their treatment should reflect their inimitable needs.
 She has a passion for bridging gaps across generations and repairing existing generational cycles.
 She has a strong belief that childhood experiences not only affect us as individuals, but also the relationships that we create with others.
 Sheree’s experience is wide ranged; from Domestic Violence and the effects of trauma to grief & loss, gender identity challenges, anxiety, depression, stress management, bullying, and marital challenges.